workjs/workjs/modules/docserver/doc/ws.md

 creates and opens ws connection to the server the connection automatically reconnects

-An optional onopen function is called eEVERY TIME the worksocket connection is established.
+An optional onopen function is called EVERY TIME the worksocket connection is established.

 ws.sendJSON(json)
 send a JSON Object to the server